sirenuf/COD-PS3-DemonWare-Research/README.md

 0x739234CEC1957D40
 ```

-Yup, that checks out.
-In case you don't remember, my actual XUID for viktor6153 as Demonware puts it is `73 92 34 CE C1 95 7D 40`, which is what we just successfully hashed via the account ID. <br>
+This checks out.
+In case you don't remember, my actual XUID for viktor6153 as Demonware puts it, is `73 92 34 CE C1 95 7D 40`, which is what we just successfully hashed via the account ID above. <br>
 This means that we can now guarantee that the XUID for new accounts is going to be derived from the account ID instead, not the online ID.
-That is the issue we have been dealing with the entire time. <br>
+That is the issue we have been dealing with this entire time. <br>
+Demonware must've tweaked their APIs to use account IDs as the new argument when generating new XUIDs.
+This was through Sony's own request via their new toolkit revisions. <br>
-Demonware must've changed their APIs to generate new XUIDs for their new games to use the new Sony toolkit's Account ID recommendation, which consequently broke these old unsupported titles, which were programmed to always assume that XUIDs are derived from the user's current Online ID.
+As a result, this consequently broke the traditional auth process on old unsupported titles, which were programmed to always assume that XUIDs are derived from the user's current online ID. <br>
+Old accounts work just fine, as their XUIDs are already tied and cached correctly to their current online ID.
+This also explains why old accounts suffer the exact same issues as new accounts after they change their PSN username.

 *Remember to always use static unique user identifiers for authentication kids.*

-To fix these issues, check out [See Also](/#See_also) or specifically [my plugin](https://github.com/sirenuf/CODPatch-PS3).
+To fix these issues, check out [See Also](/#see-also) or more specifically [my plugin](https://github.com/sirenuf/CODPatch-PS3).

 # See also
 * [setsid - **PS3 Tools**](https://github.com/setsid/ps3-tools)